mostsfamahmoud/TinyLang-Compiler/README.md

-# TinyLang Compiler
+# Parser

 ## Overview
-Welcome to the Scanner project, the first phase of our TINY language compiler!
-This program reads a TINY language snippet and generates a list of tokens, each represented by a token value and type, which are then saved to a file.
+Welcome to the Scanner & parser project, In the first phase, called the Scanner, we created a tool that reads TINY language code and makes a list of tokens, each with a value and type, saving them to a file.

+Now, in the second phase, called the Parser, we've built on the Scanner's work.
+The Parser goes through the tokens and puts them together to create a syntax tree, showing the structure of the TINY language code.

 ## Table of Contents